drivendataorg/cloudpathlib/README.md

 ## Installation

 `cloudpathlib` depends on cloud providers' SDKs (e.g., `boto3`, `azure-storage-blob`) to communicate with their respective file stores.
-It will automatically detect those dependencies in your environment and make the respective cloud path implementations available.
+If you try to use cloud paths for a provider for which you don't have dependencies installed, `cloudpathlib` will error and let you know what you need to install.

 If you want to install a cloud provider's SDK dependency when installing `cloudpathlib`, you need to specify them for using pip's ["extras"](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras) specification.
 For example: